r-token/mqtt-react/README.md

 ## How to Publish MQTT Messages Locally

-*After cloning the repository locally, make sure you run 'npm install' to bring in all of the necessary packages.*
+*After cloning the repository locally, make sure you run 'npm install' at the root folder to bring in all of the necessary packages.*

 <br />